AnchyDev/TrialOfStrength/.github/README.md

 7. Enable the module.
 8. Spawn the arena entry (entry: 441250) NPC anywhere you want.

+## Note
+This module is a work in progress, so expect bugs and crashes as the module is not heavily tested.

 ## Contact
 If you have any issues setting up the module, you can [contact me on my community Discord](https://discord.gg/xdVPGcpJ8C).